Where We Work

 On the first monday of each month, community members gather at the Downtown Bend Library to answer a question from the journal and share their answers.
 This is a free event and open to the public.

 Stoke Your Woke activated this intentional neighborhood though interactive games inspired by questions from the journal.
 “Speed Stoking” proved to be a great success in getting people talking.

-Stoke Your Woke Interactive Journal has woven its way into educational and community building environments with the intention of providing a “third thing” to start meaningful, connecting conversations.
-By using the journal and its methods, teachers and facilitators have what they need to build cultures of empathy, compassion and respect for all members.
+Stoke Your Woke Interactive Journal has woven its way into schools and communities with the intention of providing a “third thing” to start meaningful, connecting conversations.
+Using the journal and its process, teachers and facilitators have tools to build cultures of empathy, compassion and respect for all members.